Study Abroad FAQs

 Q: I’m a first-year student, are there classes I should wait to take while I’m studying abroad?

 A: If you are planning on studying abroad in the future, it can be beneficial to wait to take certain classes.
 Save free electives, since they are typically easy to complete while abroad.
 Core classes for breadth of knowledge and course disciplinary knowledge and skills may also be fulfilled abroad, depending on the program.
+Meet with the Department Chair for your major to plan for your study abroad experience.
 Please refer to your specific program to ensure which classes are offered during your semester.

 Q: Will my credits transfer?